Himanshurao/AzureLabs/Hybrid Cloud Networking - Lab 1 - Virtual Networks.md

 5. After the disk has been removed, click Save on the top of the pane.
 6. In the virtual machine pane, click Overview and then click the Start button at the top of the pane to restart the VM.

+ ### Task-7: Connecting & using Azure VM's Serial Console

+1. Open the Azure portal.
+2. On the left menu, select Virtual machines.
+3. Select a VM in the list.
+The overview page for the VM will open.
+4. Scroll down to the Support + troubleshooting section and select Serial console.
+A new pane with the serial console opens and starts the connection.
+5. Connect to the serial console.
+If you successfully connect, the prompt is SAC>:
+6. Enter cmd to create a channel that has a CMD instance.
+7. Enter ch -si 1 to switch to the channel that's running the CMD instance.
+8. Press Enter, and then enter sign-in credentials with administrative permissions.
+9. After you've entered valid credentials, the CMD instance opens.

+To start a PowerShell instance, enter PowerShell in the CMD instance, and then press Enter.
-### Clean up resources
+### Task-8: Clean up resources
 When no longer needed, delete the resource group and all of the resources it contains:

 1. Enter myResourceGroup in the Search box at the top of the portal.
 When you see myResourceGroup in the search results, select it.
 2. Select Delete resource group.
-3. Enter myResourceGroup for TYPE THE RESOURCE GROUP NAME: and select Delete.
+3. Enter myResourceGroup for TYPE THE RESOURCE GROUP NAME:Lab1 and select Delete.
 Perform this steps for all resource group one by one which got created during this lab to clean up resources.